Configuring a migration job

 The program can migrate more than one mailbox at the same time.
 The number of mailboxes migrated simultaneously depends on the job type (Exchange/Office 365/IMAP) and its optimum value is set automatically in the Advanced settings step (Fig. 17.).
 You can change this setting, but keep in mind that the main bottleneck of the migration may be the upload bandwidth and inappropriate modification of this value might result in performance losses.
 This step also allows you to set the maximum size of items to be migrated.

 In the very last step - Job summary - you will be able to check if all preferences are properly set (Fig. 18.).
 When you are done, click Finish.
 Keep in mind that you can always edit the migration job settings later.

 Once you finish the migration job wizard, you will be redirected to the Jobs tab.
 Use the Start button (Fig. 19.) to begin your migration job.
 Keep in mind that the Administration Panel needs to be open in order for the migration job to run.
 In addition, if you have scheduled your migration to start at some other point in time, make sure that the Administration Panel will be also open then.
 Otherwise, the migration will not begin.
 Once the migration starts, you can see the progress in the main pane - either on the list of Mailboxes or on the Job migration progress card.

 There can be only one migration job running at a time.
 All other jobs are queued according to the order presented on the list.

 As users are usually still working on their source mailboxes during the migration process, new items are constantly created.
-To include the newly created items in your job, you can restart the migration process at any point by clicking the Rescan button on the menu bar of the Administration Panel. (see Fig. 14.).
-The program will rescan everything, including the already migrated mailboxes, but only the new items will be migrated.
+To include the newly created items in your job, you can restart the migration process at any point by clicking the Run delta migration button on the top menu of the Administration Panel.
+The program will rescan the already migrated mailboxes on the source server and migrate new items only.